hyunjongkimmath/trouver/nbs/_tests/test_vault_5/README.md

-This is a test vault for `10_markdown.obsidian.personal.reference.ipynb`.
+This is a test vault for `10_markdown.obsidian.personal.reference.ipynb` and `16_latex.convert.ipynb`.